GoogleCloudDataproc/initialization-actions/drill/README.md

 1. Uploading a copy of the [initialization action for zookeeper](https://github.com/GoogleCloudPlatform/dataproc-initialization-actions/tree/master/zookeeper) to [Google Cloud Storage](https://cloud.google.com/storage).
 1. Uploading a copy of the initialization action (`drill.sh`) to GCS.
 1. Using the `gcloud` command to create a new cluster with zookeeper and this initialization action.
+You can skipp zookeeper.sh init action for HA configuration - already has preinstalled Zookeeper and for Single node - no worker nodes.
+For standard configuration it is required to first initialize Zookeeper.
 The following command will create a new cluster named `<CLUSTER_NAME>`, specify the initialization action stored in `<GCS_BUCKET>`, and increase the timeout to 5 minutes.

     ```bash
     gcloud dataproc clusters create <CLUSTER_NAME> \